moriesamcbs/Spotify-s-Worldwide-Daily-Song-Ranking/README.md

 ### Objective and MVP
 ___

-I used the information given in the database to predict the rank position or the number of streams a song will have in the future and expanded the analysis to learn factors such as:<br>
+Using the information given in the database I predicted the rank position or the number of streams a song will have in the future and expanded the analysis to learn factors such as:<br>
 - Duration songs “resist” on the top 3, 5, 10, 20 ranking.
 - What are the signs of a song that gets into the top rank to stay<br>
 - Do countries share same top-ranking artists or songs<br>
-- Are people listening to the very same top-ranking songs on countries far away from each other?
+- Are people listening to the very same top-ranking songs in countries far away from each other?